 The scene of surgical internship

-There is a practicum on stray animal this semester.
-We will have the chance to learn ligation surgery in a stray animal center.
+There is a practicum on stray animals this semester.
+We will have the chance to learn ligation surgery in a stray animal centre.
 Students can be the doctors’ assistants.
 If circumstances allow, we can try to ligate blood vessels, to help hemostasis by electric burn.
 This is definitely a very valuable experience.

-In addition, I also took a course in wildlife and zoology, continuing my learning on non-dogs and cats in zoo.
-Learning outside classroom, everything there makes me feel very excited.
+In addition, I also took a course in wildlife and zoology, continuing my learning on non-dogs and cats in zoos.
+Learning outside the classroom, everything there makes me feel very excited.
 I feel very happy to take this course.

 Most of the courses have been changed to online teaching due to the pandemic of CONVID-19.
 One major challenge I faced was the lack of screen space while using the online learning software.
 I had to open the lecture notes and the software simultaneously and kept switching between the notes and the software, making it more difficult for me to take notes.

 And in this semester, I felt that the most challenging courses are internal medicine and small animal surgery.
 Internal medicine requires us to apply all the knowledge we have learnt in the previous years such as pharmacology, pathology, clinical pathology and anatomy.
 Another challenge was to make a diagnosis because a lot of diseases share similar symptoms and clinical features.